Alternative MySQL versions

 - Mariadb 10.0

 Enter a name for the new server, that will be displayed in the control panel, and root password.

 Note: by default, the newly created server will listen to IP address 127.0.0.1 (localhst).
 To make it accessible from the outside, select the check box Accessible from outside.
 The server will listen to 0.0.0.0.
 Once completed, click Ок.

-If you want to use this server for installation of APS-scripts, select the "APS installation" check box.
+If you want to use this server for installation of APS-scripts, select the "Install APS" check box.
 You can change a sever for scripts in the list of servers by clicking the "Default server" button.
 Once you are done, click OK.